Garrafao/phitag/frontend/data/guides/explained-annotation-task-wssim.md

 #### Example 2

-The following example shows a sense annotated with a binary scale, also called WSBest (Word Sense Best)
+The following example shows a sense annotated with a binary scale, also called WSBest (Word Sense Best).

 |The **bank** was closed. |
 |-------------------------|
 |Sense: **financial institution**|